batect/batect/rfcs/2020-02-telemetry/proposal.md

 `./batect --disable-telemetry` would disable both collection of telemetry information and submission of cached data from previous invocations.

-Setting the `BATECT_DISABLE_TELEMETRY` environment variable to `1` or `true` would have the same result.
+Setting the `BATECT_ENABLE_TELEMETRY` environment variable to `0` or `false` would have the same result.

 ## Behaviour changes

-### On all runs with telemetry enabled

-Provided `--disable-telemetry` or `BATECT_DISABLE_TELEMETRY` is not set, batect would collect the information described above and write it to disk at `~/.batect/telemetry` for upload in the background of subsequent runs (see below).

-### On first run with telemetry enabled
+### On first run with telemetry not explicitly disabled

-Provided `--disable-telemetry` or `BATECT_DISABLE_TELEMETRY` is not set, and that batect is running with a TTY and does not detect it is running on CI, batect would show the following prompt the first time it is run:
+Provided telemetry is not explictly disabled through either of the mechanisms listed above, and that batect is running with a TTY and does not detect it is running on CI, batect would show the following prompt the first time it is run:

 ```
 batect can collect and report anonymous environment, usage and performance information.
 This information does not include personal or sensitive information, and is used to help improve batect.